-This historic machine and its companion, the Intellec-4, which employed the Intel 4004 CPU, were
+This historic machine and its companion, the Intellec-4, which employed the Intel 4004 CPU, were the first American microcomputers ever to be sold and pre-date the Altair 8800 by almost two years.

 The Intellec Microcomputer Development Systems (MDS) were complete computers intended for the development of Intel icrocomputer based products.
 They included a main unit with CPU, RAM, ROM, I/O and interrupt circuitry, as well as all